top of page

 It’s Okay to Keep Looking

-• Ask for referrals: Ask your doctor, friends, or family for recommendations.
+• Ask for referrals – From your doctor, trusted friends, or local support organizations.

-At E.A.S.E. into Therapy, I am committed to creating a safe, supportive, and affirming space for all individuals.
-I understand the importance of finding the right fit, and I encourage you to reach out for a consultation to see if we might be a good match.
+At E.A.S.E. into Therapy, I’m committed to creating a safe, culturally responsive, and affirming space for individuals and couples from all walks of life.
+I'd love to connect for a free consultation if you’re curious to see if we might be a good match.

 “Story stewardship means honoring the sacred nature of story—the ones we share and the ones we hear—and knowing that we’ve been entrusted with something valuable or that we have something valuable that we should treat with respect and care.
 We are good stewards of the stories we tell by trusting them to people who have earned the right to hear them, and telling them only when we are ready.
 We are good stewards of the stories we hear by listening, being curious, affirming, and believing people when they tell us how they experienced something.”
 Brené Brown